JuliaEarth/CoDa.jl/README.md

 The most practical reference by far is the book [*Analyzing Compositional Data With R*](http://www.springer.com/gp/book/9783642368080) by van den Boogaart K. G. et al. 2013.
-This book contains the examples that I reproduced in this README and is a good start for scientists who are seeing this material for the first time.
+The book contains the examples that I reproduced in this README and is a good start for scientists who are seeing this material for the first time.

-A slightly more theoretical perspective can be found in the book [*Modeling and Analysis of Compositional Data*](https://www.wiley.com/en-us/Modeling+and+Analysis+of+Compositional+Data-p-9781118443064) by Pawlowsky-Glahn, V. et al. 2015.
-It contains more detailed explanations of the concepts introduced by Aitchison in the 80s, and is authored by important names in the field.
+A more theoretical exposition can be found in the book [*Modeling and Analysis of Compositional Data*](https://www.wiley.com/en-us/Modeling+and+Analysis+of+Compositional+Data-p-9781118443064) by Pawlowsky-Glahn, V. et al. 2015.
+It contains detailed explanations of the concepts introduced by Aitchison in the 80s, and is co-authored by important names in the field.

 [travis-img]: https://travis-ci.org/juliohm/CoDa.jl.svg?branch=master
 [travis-url]: https://travis-ci.org/juliohm/CoDa.jl